 Description of OMPTP

-The Ophthalmic Medical Personnel Training Program (OMPTP) has three training options.
+The Ophthalmic Medical Personnel Training Program (OMPTP) has two training options.

 Admission Requirements for OMPTP

-Interested applicants may call the program director’s office at 202-444-4862 to request an application packet.
+- Interested applicants may call the program director’s office at 202-444-4862 to request an application packet.
+Application and information packets are available here:

 After Graduation from OMPTP